norsk-gjeldsinformasjon/api-docs/docs/explanation/consent.md

 # Consents explained

 Individuals can consent to share information about their debt with other organizations.
-When a user have consented, the organization will be able to look up information about the individuals debt.
+When a user has consented, the organization will be able to look up information about the individuals debt.
 Consents have a defined purpose which limits what the information should be used for.

 ## <a name="client-revokes-consent"></a> Notify Norsk Gjeldsinformasjon when your customers/users revokes consent